Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2022-05-31

 Say hi to Yoast SEO Premium 18.6!
 In this release, we’re introducing more ways to control crawling on your site.
 We’re starting with a small addition to manage post comment feeds, but we’re expanding that in the coming releases.
 The feature is in beta, so we welcome your feedback!
-Read more about what's new in Yoast SEO Premium 18.6 in [https://yoa.st/release-31-5-22](our release post in English) or [https://yoa.st/release-31-5-22-spanish](our release post in Spanish)!
+Read more about what's new in Yoast SEO Premium 18.6 in [our release post in English](https://yoa.st/release-31-5-22) or [our release post in Spanish](https://yoa.st/release-31-5-22-spanish)!

 #### Enhancements